edwardtanoto/edwardtanoto.github.io/README.md

   - Swift

 ### As a Web Developer
-I am familiar with OOP, module design pattern and state pattern in Javascript, Regular Expression, AJAX and XHR, http REST API ,terminal CLI on macOS, noSQL database like mongoDB, Node's framework Express.js, React and Redux, and Node.js.
+I am familiar with OOP, module design pattern and state pattern in Javascript, Regular Expression, AJAX and XHR, http REST API ,terminal CLI on macOS, noSQL database like mongoDB, Node's framework Express.js, and Node.js.

-### As an iOS Developer
+### As an App Developer
 Able to develop apps with MVC design pattern, design with Xcode, and code in Swift.
+Currently learning flutter after I realised Apple doesn't really dominate the market in China, so I took a course on Flutter, and enjoy using it.
+Able to use flutter providers pattern etc to make app more efficient.

 ### As a Python programmer
 Have a good grasp to code in Python and command line interface.
 Have created a face recognition and visualisation of google search data for over 5 years.

 ## Goals that I have in life

-### Making code beyond binaries through ideas and creativity
+### Making code beyond binary through ideas and creativity

 [Bill Gates](https://singjupost.com/bill-gates-commencement-speech-at-harvard-2007-full-transcript/) once said "But humanity’s greatest advances are not in its discoveries, but in how those discoveries are applied to reduce inequity."

 Codes and entrepreneurship could make the modern world a better place.

-### Building a startup
+### Working in a startup

 One of the many things I learned after watching Silicon Valley HBO, its that, startups change the world.
 Building a team, doing SCRUM for works, eating pizza and codes, start a fundraising, getting sued by your competitor, keep inventing new ideas and work to your goals, and finally change the world, okay that went really bad for a second.